jorgenmiller/blog-hugo/content/blog/The BrickPi.md

 BrickPi.MotorSpeed[PORT_A] = 255    #motor A state to max speed

-while True:   #needs to be repeated BrickPiUpdateValues()   #update states with the BrickPi
+while True:   #this needs to be repeated BrickPiUpdateValues()   #update states with the BrickPi
 ~~~~